Photoacoustic imaging: Photoacoustic microscopy

 The imaging depth of photoacoustic microscopy is mainly limited by the ultrasonic attenuation.
 The spatial (i.e. axial and lateral) resolutions depend on the ultrasonic transducer used.
 An ultrasonic transducer with high central frequency and broader bandwidth are chosen to obtain high axial resolution.
 The lateral resolution is determined by the focal diameter of the transducer.
 For instance, a 50 MHz ultrasonic transducer provides 15 micrometre axial and 45 micrometre lateral resolution with ~3 mm imaging depth.

 Photoacoustic microscopy has multiple important applications in functional imaging: it can detect changes in oxygenated/deoxygenated hemoglobin in small vessels.

 Other applications

 Photoacoustic imaging was introduced recently in the context of artwork diagnostics with emphasis on the uncovering of hidden features such as underdrawings or original sketch lines in paintings.
 Photoacoustic images, collected from miniature oil paintings on canvas, illuminated with a pulsed laser on their reverse side, revealed clearly the presence of pencil sketch lines coated over by several paint layers.

 Advances in photoacoustic imaging

+Gold nanocages have been presented as a promising contrast agent for photoacoustic tomography due to their tunable optical properties.
 Photoacoustic imaging has seen recent advances through the integration of deep learning principles and compressed sensing.
-For more information on the deep learning applications in photoacoustic imaging, see Deep learning in photoacoustic imaging.
+For more information, see Deep learning in photoacoustic imaging.